Go-astronomy logo

 (CASS-ee-uh-PEE-uh)

-The Northern constellation of Cassiopeia, the Mother of Andromeda, is best viewed in Fall during the month of November.
+Cassiopeia is the 25th largest constellation.
 It's brightest star is Schedar at magnitude 2.24.
 The boundary of the Cassiopeia constellation contains 14 stars that host known exoplanets.

 1. Pronunciation: